 Audi Q7 hybrid review

-Thanks to plug-in hybrid technology, the Audi Q7 TFSI e offers potentially low running costs and an electric range of over 25 miles
+Thanks to plug-in hybrid technology, the Audi Q7 TFSI e offers potentially very low running costs and an electric range of over 25 miles

 - Never feels underpowered